Want to Know How to Endure Trials and Grow Better?

 The contrast we see between Asa and David was wholehearted devotion throughout the trials versus self-devotion and becoming bitter at God.

-These examples show us how we can always return from sin, and from running away from God, and let trials increase our faith.
+These examples show us how we can always return from sin, and from running away from God, and letting trials increase our faith.

 Asa’s example shows us what pride, bitter feelings, and distrust can cause us to eventually fall away.

-Enduring Trails God’s Way teaches us that we can learn, be prepared, and find success with God’s help to grow, find greater faith and learn the proper response to all hard struggles in life.
+This Christian book review of Enduring Trails God’s Way teaches us that we can learn, be prepared, and find success with God’s help to grow, find greater faith, and learn the proper response to all hard struggles in life.

 Are We Making Wise Choices?